Morgan McSweeney steps down as Keir Starmer’s chief of staff amid Mandelson row

 Sir Keir credited Mr McSweeney’s “dedication, loyalty and leadership” for Labour’s 2024 general election win and said he owed him a “debt of gratitude” in a statement that did not mention the Lord Mandelson fiasco.

-In his exit statement, Mr McSweeney said the decision to appoint Lord Mandelson to the job was “wrong”, and that he took “full responsibility” for advising Sir Keir to go ahead.
+In his exit statement, Mr McSweeney took “full responsibility” for giving Sir Keir advice that resulted in the “wrong” appointment decision.

 He also called for an overhaul of the vetting procedures, which apparently failed to disprove what No 10 has called Lord Mandelson’s “lies” about barely knowing Epstein.